-- a) Implement appropriate systems and controls to ensure 100 percent on-time delivery of conforming, defectfree products to CDBS. - b) Manage facilities, processes, quality systems and personnel to consistently and cost effectively produce products and furnish services that meet the needs of CDBS and its customers. - c) Develop and implement a quality management system in accordance with ISO 9001 or IATF 16949 and relevant Automotive Industry Action Group (AIAG) Core Tools of latest version, such as Advanced Product Quality Planning, Control Plan, etc. to ensure that all CDBS requirements are met. - d) Provide objective evidence that all supplied products and services satisfy AIAG Production Part Approval Process requirements, including acceptable process capabilities for Special/Control Characteristics as determined necessary by Product Engineering, Quality Assurance and the CDBS facility accepting the products and services. - e) Utilize appropriate statistical techniques for ongoing process control and improvement as established in the AIAG Fundamental Statistical Process Control reference manual. - f) Continuously improve by reducing part-to-part variation and eliminating all waste. - g) Conduct its operations to ensure that all materials and products provided to CDBS meet or exceed all applicable environmental laws and regulations of the jurisdictions in which the supplier does business.
+- a) Comply and provide acknowledgement to the Cummins' Supplier Code of Conduct, including equal employment opportunity and treatment of others, the environment, forced and child labor, wages and hours, working conditions, freedom of association, political activity and bribery/corruption of government officials. - b) Implement appropriate systems and controls to ensure 100 percent on-time delivery of conforming, defectfree products to CDBS. - c) Manage facilities, processes, quality systems and personnel to consistently and cost effectively produce products and furnish services that meet the needs of CDBS and its customers. - d) Develop and implement a quality management system in accordance with ISO 9001 or IATF 16949 and relevant Automotive Industry Action Group (AIAG) Core Tools of latest version, such as Advanced Product Quality Planning, Control Plan, etc. to ensure that all CDBS requirements are met. - e) Provide objective evidence that all supplied products and services satisfy AIAG Production Part Approval Process requirements, including acceptable process capabilities for Special/Control Characteristics as determined necessary by Product Engineering, Quality Assurance and the CDBS facility accepting the products and services. - f) Utilize appropriate statistical techniques for ongoing process control and improvement as established in the AIAG Fundamental Statistical Process Control reference manual. - g) Continuously improve by reducing part-to-part variation and eliminating all waste. - h) Conduct its operations to ensure that all materials and products provided to CDBS meet or exceed all applicable environmental laws and regulations of the jurisdictions in which the supplier does business.
 Suppliers must meet the same requirements that our customers demand of us.
-Also, suppliers are strongly encouraged to install environmental systems in their facilities that are compliant with ISO 14001. - h) Suppliers and their sub-tier suppliers must meet the requirements of the Global Automotive Declarable Substance List (GADSL), reporting these substances via full materials disclosure in the format specified.
+Also, suppliers are strongly encouraged to install environmental systems in their facilities that are compliant with ISO 14001. - i) Suppliers and their sub-tier suppliers must meet the requirements of the Global Automotive Declarable Substance List (GADSL), reporting these substances via full materials disclosure in the format specified.